datastax/python-driver/docs/graph_fluent.rst

 Note that the execution profile created with :meth:`DseGraph.create_execution_profile <.datastax.graph.fluent.DseGraph.create_execution_profile>` cannot be used for any groovy string queries.

-If you want to change execution property defaults, please see the :doc:`Execution Profile documentation <execution_profiles>` for a more generalized discussion of the API.
+If you want to change execution property defaults, please see the :doc:`Execution Profile documentation <execution-profiles>` for a more generalized discussion of the API.
 Graph traversal queries use the same execution profile defined for DSE graph.
 If you need to change the default properties, please refer to the :doc:`DSE Graph query documentation page <graph>`